trushee/Image-Classification-of-Machine-Parts/README.md

 As an added measure to enhance the accuracy of our trained model, we've gone the extra mile by incorporating an additional dataset comprising random pictures with almost 18k diverse and varied images.

+Our machine learning model is seamlessly deployed using the widely-adopted JSON format, facilitating effortless saving and loading on local devices for enhanced user convenience.

+# In process
+We are currently in the process of deploying our project via a user-friendly website, powered by Flask, enabling users to upload images and receive accurate machine part predictions effortlessly.